Woodlife – Hatfield Forest Safety and Security updated – September 2021

 Health and Hygiene

-All course participants and staff will be requested to maintain social distancing of at least 2 meters throughout the course.
+All course participants and staff will be requested to maintain social distancing throughout the course.
 Equipment should not be shared between participants.
 Participants in close-proximity to each other will be required to wear a face-covering.

 Toilet facilities are a short walk away from the site – approximately 1⁄2 mile (10 mins walk) adjacent to the Shell house café.
 No other toilet area is to be used in the Forest.
 The facilities are toilet and hand-wash only.
 Woodlife have no control over the hygiene of the toilet facility.
 Please ensure you take necessary personal hygiene precautions when using this facility.